 Modifications to the data write the new data elsewhere and continue to share the unmodified blocks.
 Changes to a file are saved as deltas of the cloned file, reducing storage space required for document revisions and copies.

 A volume snapshot is a point-in-time, read-only instance of the file system.

 The operating system uses snapshots to make backups work more efficiently and offer a way to revert changes to a given point in time.

 Space Sharing allows multiple file systems to share the same underlying free space on a physical volume.
 Unlike rigid partitioning schemes that pre-allocate a fixed amount of space for each file system, APFS-formatted volumes can grow and shrink without volume repartitioning.

-Each volume in an APFS container reports the same available disk space, which is equal to the total available disk space of the container.
+With Apple File System, the disk space of a container is shared among all of its volumes.
+By default, each volume in an APFS container reports the same available disk space, which is equal to the total available disk space of the container.
 For example, for an APFS container with a capacity of 100GB that contains volume A (which uses 10GB) and volume B (which uses 20GB), the free space reported for both volumes A and B is 70GB (100GB - 10GB - 20GB).

 Security and privacy are fundamental in the design of Apple File System.
 That's why Apple File System implements strong full-disk encryption, encrypting files and all sensitive metadata.